Numberblocks is the perfect way to teach your kids maths.

 Be a Numberblock: To be 2, your child can march: 1, 2, 1, 2.
 To be 3, they pretend to be The Three Bears, eating three different bowls of porridge.
 Or for 5, count five fingers and give you a big high five.

 Number hunt: Look for numbers in the world.
 They’re hiding on your phone, on the front doors of houses, on clocks and sometimes even on your clothes.

 Make cheesy Numberblocks: Cut blocks of cheese for them to make Numberblocks with.
 Now they can see what happens when Numberblocks come together (for example 2 joins with 3 to make 5).
 And sometimes they split apart (5 can split into 4 and 1, or 3 and 2).
 And sometimes they disappear altogether (yum yum!)

 Counting mission: they pretend to be 4 and go on a counting mission, collecting things that have four of something.
 It might be a toy with four legs, a card with four corners, or a pack of four crayons.
 Now challenge them with another number.

 Tell a story: What would happen on 3’s first day of school?
 Help them think of different things that 3 would like.
 A triangle sandwich with three corners for lunch, maybe.
 Or to listen to the story of the Three Little Pigs in the quiet corner.

-And if you’ve enjoyed those, check out 5 more Numberblocks ideas here!
+And if you’ve enjoyed those, try these 5 Numberblocks superhero missions!

 Got some Numberblocks bricks at home?
 Then you’ll love these 5 minute games that use them to teach maths!